hoanganhngo610/cayman/index.md

 The target audience of this tutorial include any researchers and practitioners with interests on machine learning for big data/evolving data streams and/or IoT applications.
 There will be no special requirement on previous experience on data stream learning; however, either experience with traditional machine learning concepts and frameworks (`scikit-learn`, `keras`, `pytorch`, etc.) or previous interactions with `scikit-multiflow`, `Creme` or `River` (the merge of the two) is a plus.

+# Related materials

+For all related materials, including presentation slides, demos, source code, related papers and any other piece of information, please visit [this page](./related-materials.html).

 # References

 1. Jacob Montiel, Max Halford, Saulo Martiello Mastelini, Geoffrey Bolmier, Raphael Sourty, Robin Vaysse, Adil Zouitine, Heitor Murilo Gomes, Jesse Read, Talel Abdessalem, and Albert Bifet.
 2021.
 River: machine learning for streaming data in Python. *Journal of Machine Learning Research* 22 (April 2021), 1–8. [http://jmlr.org/papers/v22/20-1380.html](http://jmlr.org/papers/v22/20-1380.html)